The Comforting Truth about Death

 Why is belief in the immortality of the soul so prevalent, not just in orthodox Christianity but also in other religions of this world?
 The origin of this belief is to be attributed, not to the original scriptures but to ancient Greek philosophers, most notably Plato.
 The theory of Plato, that man is inherently immortal, is not found in the scripture.
 Let any one who believes this take up his bible and concordance and search and see if he can find a single passage to support the assertion.

 Some people say there are bible verses that seem to indicate that man has an immortal soul.
-That is because the translators have been overly influenced by philosophy and build in their bias on mans supposed immortality into many bible translations (see article Link about this).
+That is because the translators have been overly influenced by philosophy and build in their bias on mans supposed immortality into many bible translations (see article Link which bible about this).

 Many of the arguments of Plato and his followers appeal to the intellect with great intensity.
 The longing for immortality which God has implanted in the human heart is compelling in its favor.
 We all want a favorable outcome after we die.
 It was but human for Plato to reason from all this that death was not the end of God’s dealing with mankind.
 Everyone wants to believe that death is not the end.
 And it truly is not the end.
 Plato’s error lay in his ignorance of God’s power to resurrect the dead.
 All Plato could do was to deny the reality of death itself.
 He would limit it to the body.
 He would make the soul or the spirit immortal and thus provide for the continuance of man’s existence beyond death, whether in heaven or in hell.